What Is the Difference Between Moving Brokers and Moving Companies?

 Here are some of the differences between them.

-Moving brokers are middlemen between the person who is moving and moving companies.
+Moving brokers are middlemen between the household who is moving and moving companies.
 The brokers are not the actual movers and typically do not own trucks or moving equipment or have a professional moving staff.
 They provide the convenience of finding a moving company and are sales people who "sell" the move.

 Typically, moving brokers give estimates for a move either over the phone or on the Internet and collect a fee from the person who is moving.
 The brokers then bid out the job to moving companies based on the estimate.
 The benefit of using a moving broker is that the move could be accomplished cheaper than hiring a moving company directly.